iExecBlockchainComputing/wpwp-worker-setup/vagrant-deployment/README.md

         WORKER_NAME=My_First_Worker_Name
         ```

-4. Configure the following variables in the Vagrant file:
+4. Configure the following variables in the Vagrantfile in the path `wpwp-worker-setup/vagrant-deployment/Vagrantfile` - line 21:

-    This is the number of CPUs available on your machine - 1
+    This is the number of CPU cores available on your machine - 1 e.g. if you have 16 cores set this variable to maximum 15.

     ```sh
     v.cpus = "1" # This is the number of CPUs you want to set for the Virtual Machine.
 It must be less than the number of CPUs available on your host machine.